 Length of Time to Sell

 Land listings typically take longer to sell than home sales.
-The average days on market for land in 2021 was 5.1 months which was significantly less than the year before.
-In January 2022, land sales took 3.9 months to sell on average but in February, that measurement was nearly 5 months.
-It will be interesting to see how this measurement changes over the next few months.
-Property that is priced well for its location, services and amenities can sell relatively quickly.
+The average days on market for land in 2021 was 5.1 months which was significantly less than the previous year.
+In 2022, the average was also 5.1 months.
+In both January and February 2023, land took about six months to sell.

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in February sold for less than $170K.
-It was 2 acres in a neighborhood on the west side of town.
-At the other end of the price range were 114 acres of land with no covenants or zoning and views of mountains and valleys.
-This sold for around than $1.6M.
+In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in February was listed for $175K.
+It was 1.7 acres in the Countryside Estates development.
+At the other end of the price range was a 20 acre parcel in central valley with mountain views.
+This was listed at $499K.

 To see previous land-related market reports, click here.